dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 Evolution of Mobile UCR Restore Versions
 ----------------------------------------
-Historically, there were three configuration settings for how Mobile UCRs were restored and sent to devices:
+Historically, there were three configuration settings for how Mobile UCRs were sent to devices:

 - Version 1.0: Bundled all reports into a single fixture during the restore process.
 - Version 1.5: Sent both V1 and V2 restore formats.